- Date : 16/02/2018

 The bottom line

-Assess your main priorities; if the safety of your capital and regular returns is important to you, the POMIS is a savings option you should consider.
+Assess your main priorities; if the safety of your capital and regular returns is important to you, you should definitely consider investment in post office.

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment, insurance, tax or legal advice.
 You are encouraged to separately obtain independent advice when making decisions in these areas.